charliemdot/londonfox-react-client-boilerplate/README.md

 **Helmet** - for added security

-**Apollo / GraphQL** - supports GraphQL and Apollo for local state management
+**Apollo Boost** - for GraphQL support along with local state management and several other helpful utilities

 **Optimized Dev Mode** - for local development